Paid Search Trends: Top PPC Predictions From 18 Experts

 Brian Lee, Research Analyst at Marin Software

-Mobile will continue to be a catalyst for change in 2015.
+Mobile will continue to be a catalyst for change.
 By the end of the year we expect advertisers will spend about 50 percent of their paid search budgets on mobile.

 However, putting ads in front of consumers browsing on their smartphones will no longer be enough.
 With more spend going to mobile, advertisers will start focusing more on improving the conversion of mobile.